NicholasLYang/uptointerpretation/content/posts/how-big-could-rust-be.md

 signature.
 Or having to dive into the code to understand a JavaScript library.
 There's still some rough edges here, but the ecosystem is by and large excellent at documenting libraries.

+One other undersung aspect is syntax.
+I know it's gauche to discuss syntax as meaningful in programming language circles, but it truly is important.
+That is how beginners first interact with your language and interpret its meaning.
+Rust, by staying relatively close to C/C++ syntax, made it much more familiar to users than other languages with more esoteric syntax.
+I know that I've encountered OCaml or Haskell code that is so syntactically foreign that I struggle to understand it.

 # Other Languages